hyperf/hyperf/docs/en/db/gen.md

 ## Override Visitor

-In the Hyperf framework, when `gen:model` is used, `decimal` is converted to `float` by default. as follows:
+In the Hyperf framework, when `gen:model` is used.
+By default, only `tinyint, smallint, mediumint, int, bigint` is declared as type int, `bool, boolean` is declared as type boolean, and other data types are defaulted to `string`.
+You can override adjustments.

+as follows:

 ```php
 <?php